Neptune 24: Design

-Operational history

-The boat is supported by a class club, Capital Yachts Info.
+Reception

 In a 2010 review Steve Henkel wrote, "Capital Yachts ... offered this commodious vessel in several configurations: shoal draft long keel ... or deep fin keel (at 5-foot draft not easily tailerable or launchable without a crane), and standard rig or tall rig.
 Some owners of used boats report having boats with shoal keels and 'bilgeboards' or 'daggerboard.'
 We assume they mean a centerboard, apparently an option with the shoal keel.
 Best features: A poptop increases headroom to more than six feet, and a big forward hatch is a plus.
 Despite her beam being less than eight feet ... the Neptune 24's Space Index is best of the lot.
 That's due to the relatively high freeboard and bulbous trunk cabin, which increase interior space but at some sacrifice of external beauty.
 Worst features: Owners point out that two adults can't use the aft double (though, as the sales literature says somewhat enigmatically, '1 1/2 people can'), The same is true for the forward V-berth, unless the filler cushion is put in place, which virtually eliminates head use.
 Other owner complaints include poor windward ability in the shoal draft version, lack of a door on the head, and a stove positioned too close to the side of the boat and to curtains."